Year 3 - Miss P Murphy

 Hello and welcome back to Miss Murphy’s Year 4 class where we hope to have a superb year ahead!
 Mrs Taylor is our ETA support.

 - Reading records - Please make sure you listen to your child read each day and sign their reading records.
 It is an excellent way for you to help your child succeed in both reading and writing!
 Please record which page your child has read to and also when they have finished a book so we know when to change it.

-- PE is on Friday afternoon so make sure your child comes to school with their PE kit – T-shirt and shorts, trainers, sweatshirt or hoodie and jogging bottoms for outdoor sessions.
+- PE is on Mondays and Thursdays, so make sure your child comes to school with their full PE kit – T-shirt and shorts, trainers, sweatshirt or hoodie and jogging bottoms for outdoor sessions.

-- Celebration assembly at 9.10am on Friday – Children who have impressed the adults in class will be chosen as our star pupil of the week and will receive a certificate of achievement.
+- Celebration assembly is at 2.15pm on Friday – Children who have impressed the adults in class will be chosen as our star pupil of the week and will receive a certificate of achievement.
 All mums, dads, grandparents or carers are welcome to come along any week.

-PHSE – We will be following the Jigsaw scheme and exploring how we change as we grow.
+PHSE – We will be following the Jigsaw scheme and celebrating differences.

 The adults in class are working hard to make sure that the children in our class have a happy and successful year.
 If you wish to discuss anything concerning your child, please call in and see me at the beginning or end of the school day when we are usually available, or make an appointment at the office.